hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-HA-Proxy-tunnel-as-relay-server.md

 nano /etc/haproxy/haproxy.cfg
 ```

-- When the ``haproxy.cfg'' file opens, go to the end of the file and add the following example:
+- When the `haproxy.cfg` file opens, go to the end of the file and add the following example:

 ```bash
 frontend myfrontend